Guy Debord

 Guy-Ernest Debord (/dəˈbɔr/ də-BOR; /fr/; 28 December 1931 – 30 November 1994) was a French Marxist theorist, philosopher, filmmaker, critic of work, member of the Letterist International, founder of a Letterist faction, and founding member of the Situationist International.
 He was also briefly a member of Socialisme ou Barbarie.
 Debord is best known for his 1967 work, The Society of the Spectacle, alongside his direction to the Letterist and Situationist Magazines.

 Biography

 Early life

 Guy Debord was born in Paris in 1931.
 Debord's father, Martial, was a pharmacist who died when Debord was young.
 Debord's mother, Paulette Rossi, sent Debord to live with his grandmother in her family villa in Italy.
 During World War II, the Rossis left the villa and began to travel from town to town.
 As a result, Debord attended high school in Cannes, where he began his interest in film and vandalism.

 As a young man, Debord actively opposed the French war in Algeria and joined in demonstrations in Paris against it.
-Debord studied law at the University of Paris, but left early and did not complete his university education.
-After ending his stint at the University of Paris, he began his career as a writer.
+Debord studied law at the University of Paris, but left early and did not complete his university education, opting to involve himself in the avant-garde arts.